huytu0702/graphtog/docs/PRD.md

 ### 2.2 Success Metrics
 - Average response time for Q&A queries under 5 seconds (with ToG processing)
-- Support for document types: PDF, DOCX, TXT, PPTX, XLSX
+- Support for document types: MD files
 - 95% uptime for the application
 - Support for up to 1000 concurrent users
 - User satisfaction rating of 4+ stars